cpske/ISP/assignment/ku-polls/iteration3.md

 - User accounts and ability for users to login and logout.
 - A visitor must login in order to submit a vote or change his vote(s).
-- An authenticated visitor is allowed only 1 vote per poll, but he can change his vote anytime while voting is allowed for a poll.
+- An authenticated user is allowed only 1 vote per poll, but he can change his vote anytime while voting is allowed for a poll.
 - A user can change his vote on a poll during the voting period, and his new vote replaces his old vote.
 - If a user selects a poll he already voted for, the list of choices shows which choice he/she previously selected.
 For example, a radio button is pre-selected for his previous vote.
 - Add a link for "Login" or "Logout" to web pages.
-For usability, it is preferrably to have this link appear in the same place on all pages (e.g. common header or sidebar).
+It is good UI design if these links appear in the *same place* on all pages (e.g. a common header or sidebar).

 Other Behavior: